CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 ![](intersight-04-iks-hello-images/dashinv.png)

-Access the Dashboard at and enter the token acquired above:XXXX
+Access the Dashboard at and enter the token acquired above:

 ![](intersight-04-iks-hello-images/dashtokcopy.png)

+Check out the cluster you just created with the Dashboard

 ![](intersight-04-iks-hello-images/dash.png)